-Before lenders decide to give you a loan, they need to know if you're willing and able to repay that loan.
-To understand whether you can repay, they assess your income and debt ratio.
-To assess your willingness to repay, they use your credit score.
+Before lenders make the decision to give you a loan, they want to know that you are willing and able to repay that loan.
+To assess whether you can pay back the loan, they assess your income and debt ratio.
+To assess your willingness to repay the loan, they consult your credit score.

-Past delinquencies, derogatory payment behavior, current debt level, length of credit history, types of credit and number of credit inquiries are all calculated into credit scoring.
-Your score is calculated wtih both positive and negative information in your credit report.
-Late payments will lower your credit score, but establishing or reestablishing a good track record of making payments on time will raise your score.
+Past delinquencies, derogatory payment behavior, current debt level, length of credit history, types of credit and number of credit inquiries are all considered in credit scoring.
+Your score is calculated from both the good and the bad of your credit history.
+Late payments count against your score, but a consistent record of paying on time will raise it.

 At The Mortgage Exchange Service LLC, we answer questions about Credit reports every day.
-Call us at 703.255-5810.
+Give us a call: 703.255-5810.